-The thematic framework is that of civil rights explored from a feminist perspective, viewed through the lens of current events impacting on movement and immigration issues.
-In March, the month of International Women’s Day, Void is proud to present a programme of documentary, experimental and dramatic works in association with Women Make Movies (WMM) a New York based media arts organisation.
-First established in 1972 in order to address both the under and misrepresentation of women in the film and media industries, WMM provides services for both makers and users of film and video.
+The thematic framework is that of civil rights explored from a feminist perspective and viewed through the lens of current events impacting on movement and immigration issues.
+In March 2017, the month of International Women’s Day, Void is proud to present a programme of documentary, experimental and dramatic works, in association with Women Make Movies (WMM) – a New York based media arts organisation.
+First established in 1972, in order to address both the under and misrepresentation of women in the film and media industries, WMM provides services for both makers and users of film and video.

-Integral to the film screening season at Void will be a dynamic weekly programme of discussion and screenings of film and video made by locally based film makers, aimed at connecting the themes of the international screenings with the issues of community interest groups and individuals.
-To find out more about this click here.
+Integral to the film screening season at Void will be a dynamic weekly programme of discussion and screenings of film and video made by locally based filmmakers aimed at connecting the themes of the international screenings with the issues of community interest groups and individuals.

 Feature Films Gallery 2